History of the Catholic Church in the United States: Immigration

-Sex abuse scandal
+Sex abuse scandals

 In the later 20th century "[...] the Catholic Church in the United States became the subject of controversy due to allegations of clerical child abuse of children and adolescents, of episcopal negligence in arresting these crimes, and of numerous civil suits that cost Catholic dioceses hundreds of millions of dollars in damages."
 Although evidence of such abuse was uncovered in other countries, the vast majority of sex abuse cases occurred in the United States.

 Major lawsuits emerged in 2001 and subsequent years claiming some priests had sexually abused minors.
 These allegations of priests sexually abusing children were widely reported in the news media.
 Some commentators have argued that media coverage of the issue has been excessive compared with media coverage of sex abuse carried out in the education system.

 Some priests resigned, others were defrocked and jailed, and there were financial settlements with many victims.

 One estimate suggested that up to 3% of U.S. priests were involved.

 The United States Conference of Catholic Bishops commissioned a comprehensive study that found that four percent of all priests who served in the US from 1950 to 2002 faced some sort of sexual accusation.

 The Church was widely criticized when it emerged that some bishops had known about abuse allegations, and reassigned accused priests after first sending them to psychiatric counseling.
 Some bishops and psychiatrists contended that the prevailing psychology of the times suggested that people could be cured of such behavior through counseling.
 Pope John Paul II responded by declaring that "there is no place in the priesthood and religious life for those who would harm the young".

 The U.S. Church instituted reforms to prevent future abuse by requiring background checks for Church employees; because the vast majority of victims were teenage boys, the worldwide Church also prohibited the ordination of men with "deep–seated homosexual tendencies."
 It now requires dioceses faced with an allegation to alert the authorities, conduct an investigation and remove the accused from duty.

 In 2008, the Vatican affirmed that the scandal was an "exceptionally serious" problem, but estimated that it was "probably caused by "no more than 1 per cent" of the over 400,000 Catholic priests worldwide.